LastPass Review 2023: Still Worth Recommending?

 Security

-Resetting passwords creates the biggest security vulnerability we could ascertain.
-Should you have lost or forgotten your master password, LastPass offers a few options to regain access.
-When creating your account, you can include a security question that will be sent to your email address in the event of a lost password.
-Recovery is also possible via one-time passwords, facial recognition, or fingerprint scan.
+The biggest security vulnerability we could identify was in terms of password resets.
+If you lose or forget your master password, LastPass offers several options to regain access.
+When you create an account, you can include a security question that will be sent to your email address if you lose your password.
+Recovery is also possible via one-time passwords, facial recognition, or fingerprint scans.

-Security experts have uncovered a number of other weaknesses with LastPass: Tavis Ormandy, a white hat hacker, twice exploited security deficits in LastPass's browser extension.
-Even though LastPass immediately ⇱ rectified ⇱ these and has been transparent, password managers shouldn't suffer from such weaknesses in the first place.
+Security experts have uncovered a number of other weaknesses with LastPass: Tavis Ormandy, a white hat hacker, twice exploited security issues in LastPass's browser extension.
+Even though LastPass immediately patched these and has been transparent, password managers shouldn't have these problems to begin with.

 Mobile Usage

-The LastPass app is available for iOS and Android devices.
+LastPass apps are available for iOS and Android devices.
 After setting up your account and signing in for the first time, you’ll need to unlock your device via email and confirm your location.

-The app's menu is arranged similarly to that of the browser extension, making it easy to quickly find any feature that you're looking for.
-It features its own browser, and by tapping on an entry, you can open any link directly in the app.
+The app's menu is arranged similarly to its browser counterpart, which helps to quickly find whatever feature you need.
+There is a dedicated browser, and when you tap on an entry's link, it will open directly in the app.

-Autofill in the mobile app, whether with the integrated browser or Chrome, is as reliable as on the desktop.
-During our review, the LastPass icon appeared quickly, and only on a few occasions did we need to tap the input field a second time for it to display.
+Autofill in the mobile app, both with the integrated browser and in Chrome, is as reliable as on the desktop.
+During our review, the LastPass icon appeared quickly, and there were only a few times that we needed to tap the input field a second time for it to display.

 LastPass's mobile app provides a reliable password manager companion for on the go.

-If desired, to avoid constantly having to input your master password, you can unlock the app using your fingerprint.
+If you'd prefer not to input your master password every time you want to access your vault, you can unlock the app using your fingerprint.
 Of course, you'll have to decide whether this conforms to your security standards.

 Support

-LastPass's support center serves up a nice selection of articles with screenshots and links, video guides, and a forum.
-The integrated full-text search facilitates navigation.
+LastPass's support center offers a nice selection of articles with screenshots and links, video guides, and a forum.
+Since it has an integrated full-text search feature, you can easily find whatever you're looking for.

-In order to get direct support from LastPass, you'll need to dig a bit.
-At the bottom of some help articles, you'll find a link to get in touch with support.
-LastPass doesn't offer a live chat, with the "chat" only putting you in contact with a bot that won't forward you to humans.
+You will have to do some work to get direct support from LastPass though.
+At the bottom of certain help articles, you'll notice a link to get in touch with support.
+LastPass doesn't offer a live chat, and its "chat" just connects you to a bot that won't forward you to humans.

 LastPass's support center is well-stocked, however, its live support could do with a bit of work.

-Response times vary depending on demand, but we received a response within around 28 hours.
-Our query, which we had sent in German, was answered in English and not to our satisfaction.
+Response times vary depending on demand, but our question was answered after 28 hours.
+We wrote in German, and the answer we received in English was not satisfactory.
 Only after posing a question in English did we get an informative answer.

 LastPass has a nicely stocked help center but could do with a bit of work when it comes to live support.